 When to see a doctor

 In rare cases, back pain can signal a serious medical problem.
-Seek immediate care if your back pain:
+Seek immediate care for back pain that:

-- Follows a fall, blow to your back or other injury
+- Follows a fall, blow to the back or other injury.

 - Arthritis.
 Osteoarthritis can affect the lower back.
 In some cases, arthritis in the spine can lead to a narrowing of the space around the spinal cord, a condition called spinal stenosis.

 - Osteoporosis.
-Your spine's vertebrae can develop compression fractures if your bones become porous and brittle.
+The spine's vertebrae can develop painful breaks if the bones become porous and brittle.

 - Age.
-Back pain is more common as you get older, starting around age 30 or 40.
+Back pain is more common with age, starting around age 30 or 40.

 - Diseases.
 Some types of arthritis and cancer can contribute to back pain.

 - Improper lifting.
-Using your back instead of your legs can lead to back pain.
+Using the back instead of the legs can lead to back pain.

 - Lift smart.
-Avoid heavy lifting, if possible, but if you must lift something heavy, let your legs do the work.
+Avoid heavy lifting, if possible.
+If you must lift something heavy, let your legs do the work.
 Keep your back straight — no twisting — and bend only at the knees.
 Hold the load close to your body.
 Find a lifting partner if the object is heavy or awkward.